codeigniterpower/codeigniter-login/README.md

 ## Development

-The core core process is just 4 files:
+The core core process is just 4 files, complete documented at the [LOGIN.md](LOGIN.md) document:

 ```
  webappweb                             The Applicaions directory of Codeigniter renamed